sindresorhus/npm-name/readme.md

 #### name
 Type: `string`

 A single name to check.
+Returns a promise with `true` or `false`.

 ### npmName.many(names)
 #### names
 Type: `array`

 Multiple names to check.
+Returns a promise with a `Map` of the names/status.

 ## Related